Macular Degeneration Treatments

 Treatment for Macular Degeneration

-Our vitreoretinal specialists are here to give help and hope to patients who are suffering from sight-threatening diseases like AMD.
-Our retina team has several effective options available to treat wet AMD.
+Our vitreoretinal specialists are here to provide help and hope to patients who are suffering from sight-threatening diseases like AMD.
+Our retina team has several effective options available to treat and sometimes reverse the effects of wet AMD.
 Laser treatments and certain medications, including steroids and Anti-VEGF treatments, are available to control wet AMD.
 Sometimes these treatment methods are used in conjunction with each other.
 In cases of severe bleeding, a vitrectomy may be necessary to protect the retina from the vessels that are causing the bleeding.
+Other wet macular degeneration treatments available at Eye Health Partners include Eylea and Lucentis.

 Some studies show that specific types of nutrients are best for slowing or reversing the progress of AMD.
 These include beta carotene (vitamin A), vitamin C, vitamin E and lutein (found primarily in spinach, kale and other fruits and vegetables).
 Our specialists can recommend a vitamin supplement that contains the nutrients for eye health.